ahmedsam007/NanoJet/Tools/EXTENSION_CONTEXT_FIX.md

 ## User Impact
 - **Before**: Extension would completely fail after being reloaded, requiring users to reload all open web pages
 - **After**: Extension continues to work with graceful degradation (missing HttpOnly cookies only)
-- Users will see a helpful console message: "IDMMac: Extension context invalidated.
+- Users will see a helpful console message: "NanoJet: Extension context invalidated.
 Using fallback method.
 Please reload the page for full functionality."

 ## Technical Notes
 - The fallback method cannot access HttpOnly cookies (requires background script)